lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 1. Gazebo simulation (headless / gui options available).
 2. A PX4 instance which control the simulated drone.
 3. DDS agent for ROS 2 - PX4 communication.
-4. An Offboard node which sends setpoints for the control system.
+4. An offboard node which sends setpoints for the control system.

 ## Prerequisites
 Make sure you complete the [Getting Started Tutorial](https://citros.io/doc/docs_tutorials/getting_started/)